theasp/awesome-config/README.md

 #### crappy.startup.bindings

 Assign keyboard and mouse buttons to functions.
 Uses the ezconfig library by Georgi Valkov to describe the binding using a string.
 The modifiers "M" (modkey), "A" (alt), "S" (shift) and "C" (control) can be combined using a "-" with a key name for a key or mouse button combination.

 Settings:
-* modkey - The name of the key to use for "M", defaults to Mod4.
+* modkey - The name of the key to use for "M", defaults to Mod4 (windows key).
+* modkey - The name of the key to use for "A", defaults to Mod1 (Alt key).
 * buttons - The mapping of mouse buttons to functions
   * root - Mouse buttons that apply to the root window
   * client - Mouse buttons that apply to client windows.
 The